Please ensure Javascript is enabled for purposes of website accessibility

 • You can find frogs on every continent except Antarctica.

-• Frogs use their sticky tongues to catch things like flies, bugs, spiders and worms.
+• Frogs use their sticky tongues to catch things like flies, bugs, spiders, and worms.
 Some can even eat small rodents.
+Toads don’t have a sticky tongue – they sneak up to get their food.

-• When they eat, they swallow their food whole.
+• When frogs eat, they swallow their food whole.
 Frogs use their eyes to help push their food back.

-• Frogs don’t need to drink because they absorb water through their skin.
+• Frogs and toads don’t drink through their mouth; they absorb water through their skin.

-2. Help them make a list or put together a book of things they already know about frogs. ( You can write and they can draw pictures)
+Help your child make a list or put together a book of things they already know about frogs. ( You can write, and they can draw pictures.)

-3. Help them make a list of things they want to know about frogs.
+Help them list things they want to know about frogs.

 • Where do frogs live?